Huskies honor members of the 2013 squad before an exhibtion with program alumni

 Baseball Day 2 in Clearwater for AAC Tournament

 Jeff Hourigan joined Jim Penders' staff prior to the 2012 season.
 Hourigan, who played at UConn for two seasons, returned to Storrs after spending five years as an assistant coach and pitching coach at the University of New Haven.

 During Hourigan's time in Storrs, he has mentored the UConn hitters, specifically outfielders, and served as the recruiting coordinator.
-Since he came aboard, UConn has had seven incoming or outgoing players drafted in the MLB Draft.
-Hourigan also helped mentor LJ Mazzilli to an All-America season in 2013 and saw Bobby Melley win NEIBA New England Player of the Year in 2014.
+Since he came aboard, UConn has had 10 incoming or outgoing players drafted in the MLB Draft.
+Hourigan has also helped mentor a pair of All-Americans, with Vinny Siena (2015) and LJ Mazzilli (2013) each earning All-America honors during their time in Storrs.

 While working at New Haven for head coach Raphael Cerrato (now head coach at Rhode Island), Hourigan helped guide the Chargers to an East Coast Conference regular season championship (2008), an NCAA Regional berth (2010), and led the pitching staff to an ERA of 2.90 which was the second best mark in the country during the 2010 season.

 Prior to his coaching career at New Haven, Hourigan was a student assistant coach for UConn during the 2006 season, working closely with the first basemen and pitchers.
 He split his collegiate playing career between Clemson and Connecticut, playing for the Tigers during the 2002 and 2003 seasons and was part of the Husky lineup during the 2004 and 2005 seasons.
 In 2002, he competed in the College World Series as a part of a Clemson team that finished third nationally.
 As a senior, Hourigan was named team captain and went on to earn second team All-BIG EAST and team MVP honors.
 At Clemson, he earned honorable mention Freshman All-American.